 Staff competency is recorded via snorkel instructor training records and follow up appraisals.
-Individual staff records will include copies of:

-- □ Information regarding staff contacts (including next of kin) and medical information; - CV and qualifications (including first Aid); - □ Competency information (including attestations and competency checklists) that clearly indicates which roles they have been assessed as competent to perform (snorkel instructor records); - □ Induction checklist, including Safety Management System sign off; - □ Records of staff training attendance at annual Wānanga or others.
-Fitness for work can be impaired by fatigue, illness, psychological and emotional issues, and alcohol and drugs.
+Individual staff records will include copies of: ☐ Information regarding staff contacts (including next of kin) and medical information CV and qualifications (including first Aid); Competency information (including attestations and competency checklists) that clearly indicates which roles they have been assessed as competent to perform (snorkel instructor records); ☐ Induction checklist, including Safety Management System sign off; Records of staff training - attendance at annual Wānanga 6.8 Fit for work and caring for yourself Fit for work means that a staff person is physically and mentally able to perform their tasks competently and in a manner that does not compromise the safety or health of themselves or others.
+Fitness for work can be impaired by fatigue, illness, psychological and emotiona issues, and alcohol and drugs.

-6.8 Fit for work and caring for yourself

-Fit for work means that a staff person is physically and mentally able to perform their tasks competently and in a manner that does not compromise the safety or health of themselves

 We will ensure that staff are aware of these hazards, and when issues are developing, know how to recognise the relevant symptoms in themselves and in others.
 We remind our team to take regular breaks, stay hydrated and have adequate sun protection.
 We will ensure that staff are aware of the responses expected of them, and understand that they are expected to intervene if something is compromising any staff member's ability to perform their role safely.

-6.9 Volunteers

-All volunteers interested in undertaking work for The Trust are required to complete our online volunteer form(you may be asked to re-sign volunteer terms on the commencement of your volunteer opportunity) This outlines their particular area of interest and requests information about their background experience and/or relevant qualifications with regards to The Trust's programmes.
+6.9 Volunteers All volunteers interested in undertaking work for The Trust are required to complete our online volunteer form(you may be asked to re-sign volunteer terms on the commencement of your volunteer opportunity) This outlines their particular area of interest and requests information about their background experience and/or relevant qualifications with regards to The Trust's programmes.
 The main areas of experience and expertise needed relate to experiential education on land, in fresh water bodies and the ocean.
 We remind all our team to take regular breaks, stay hydrated and have adequate sun protection.

-Volunteers with the EMR programme in safety sensitive in water roles are required to have the following minimum skills:
+Volunteers with the EMR programme in safety sensitive in water roles are required to have the following minimum skills: ☐ Strong swimmers (can swim at least 200m continuously); ☐ Fit and healthy:

-- Strong swimmers (can swim at least 200m continuously); - ☑ Fit and healthy; - Have snorkelling experience; - I Free from influence of drugs and alcohol; - Ability to assist the leader in the management of the group in the water in normal and emergency situations
+Have snorkelling experience;

+Free from influence of drugs and alcohol;

+Ability to assist the leader in the management of the group in the water in normal

+and emergency situations